The 10 best Gmail alternatives for 2026

 • Email Clients: Think of these as a new face for your old email.
 Apps like Mailbird or Shortwave connect to your current accounts (yep, even your Gmail) but give you a different interface to work with.
 You keep your address but get a new way to manage your inbox.

 • Email Automation Platforms: Now, this is something else entirely.
-These tools aren’t trying to replace your inbox; they’re built to solve the problem of email overload.
+These tools aren't trying to replace your inbox; they're built to solve the problem of email overload.
 They plug into your current system to automate replies, sort messages, and handle tasks, which is a lifesaver for businesses drowning in email.
+Most AI email assistants live in this bucket.

-How we chose the best Gmail alternatives
+How I chose the best Gmail alternatives

 • Security & Privacy: Does it have end-to-end encryption?
 What's the company's policy on my data?
 Will I see ads?